 The Credit Agreement contains various customary restrictive covenants that limits, among other things, the incurrence of indebtedness by Varex and its subsidiaries, the grant or incurrence of liens by Varex and its subsidiaries, the entry into sale and leaseback transactions by Varex and its subsidiaries, and the entry into certain fundamental change transactions by Varex and its subsidiaries.
 It also contains customary events of default and certain financial covenants.
-The Company agreed to maintain financial covenants, which include maximum consolidated total leverage ratio, maximum senior secured leverage ratio, maximum capital expenditures and a minimum consolidated fixed charge coverage ratio.
-The Company was in compliance with all financial covenants under the Credit Agreement as of April 3, 2020.
+The Company agreed to maintain financial covenants, which include maximum consolidated total leverage ratio, maximum consolidated senior secured leverage ratio, maximum capital expenditures and a minimum consolidated fixed charge coverage ratio.
+The Company was in compliance with all financial covenants under the Credit Agreement as of July 3, 2020.
+However, the adverse effects of the COVID-19 pandemic on the Company's financial condition and results of operations are expected to be more persistent and have been more severe than previously assumed in prior quarter forecasted cash flow estimates.
+Based on the Company's current forecasts, it is probable that the Company will be in violation of certain leverage ratio covenants contained in its Credit Agreement within the twelve-month period following the issuance of these financial statements, including as early as the Company's fiscal year end 2020.